Cleanse, Rejuvenate & Heal Your Mind & Body!

 Soaking Tubs are traditionally very small, don’t have air jets or massage features and accommodate just one person.
 These tubs are filled with hot water and then emptied at the end of the evening.

-The majority of westerners prefer their tubs to be much larger and they want the ability to customize their soaking tubs in much the same manner as you would a regular wood hot tub.
+The majority of Westerners prefer their tubs to be much larger and they want the ability to customize their soaking tubs in much the same manner as you would a regular wood hot tub.
 Ofuro Soaking tubs can be filled and drained with each use or they can be filled and maintained like a hot tub using a heater, pump, filter, sanitation system and jets.

 From an “Options” standpoint, most of our domestic customers add circulation, filtration and heating systems as well as therapeutic jets instead of filling and draining after each use.

-Adding circulation and filtration systems allows soakers to re-use the water in an Ofuro tub for months without draining it.
+Adding circulation and filtration systems allows you to re-use the water in an Ofuro tub for months without draining it.

-The plumbing fittings that we use on Ofuro Soaking Tubs are custom made and flush mounted to the tub with clear-coated bronze fittings.
-If desired, these fittings can also be plated with chrome, nickel or even gold.
+The plumbing fittings that we use on Ofuro Soaking Tubs are custom made and flush mounted to the tub.

-We’ve spent almost 40 years perfecting our craft and Roberts Hot Tubs Ofuro Soaking Tubs now rival the finest Japanese products.
+RHTubs has spent over 40 years perfecting our craft and RHTubs Ofuro Soaking Tubs now rival, even exceed, the finest Japanese products.
 We take great pride in hand-selecting each individual piece of wood that goes into making an Ofuro.

 What Size Ofuro is Right for You?

-All of our Ofuro Soaking Tubs are custom made to order, so there are no standard sizes.
-We make the tub to fit your individual desires, taste, depth and space requirements.
+Our Ofuro Soaking Tubs are custom made to order, so there are no standard sizes.
+We make the tub to fit your individual design applications and unique specifications.

 We’ve built about every size you can think of, so if you can imagine it, we can build it!

 The “typical” inside depth is 26″ to 28″ where upon you sit on the floor, but it’s not uncommon to make them as deep as 48″ to allow for bench seating.
 The thickness of the Ofuro’s walls are generally dependent on the depth of the tub and will range from 2″ (standard) to 4″ for larger tubs.